0xGingi/syncius/README.md

     ```bash
     docker-compose up --build -d
     ```
-4. This will also start the server, typically accessible on `http://localhost:7732` (check `docker-compose.yml` for specifics).
+4. This will also start the server on `http://localhost:7732`

 ### 2. Installing the Extension